Argon compounds: Argon monohydride

 Neutral argon hydride, also known as argon monohydride (ArH), was the first discovered noble gas hydride.
 J. W. C. Johns discovered an emission line of ArH at 767 nm and announced the find in 1970.
-The molecule was synthesized using X-ray irradiation of mixtures of argon with hydrogen-rich molecules such as H_{2}, H_{2}O, CH_{4} and CH_{3}OH.
+The molecule was synthesized using X-ray irradiation of mixtures of argon with hydrogen-rich molecules such as H2, link=water|H2O, link=methane|CH4 and link=methanol|CH3OH.
 The X-ray excited argon atoms are in the 4p state.

 Argon monohydride is unstable in its ground state, 4s, as a neutral inert gas atom and a hydrogen atom repel each other at normal intermolecular distances.
 When a higher-energy-level ArH* emits a photon and reaches the ground state, the atoms are too close to each other, and they repel and break up.
 However a van der Waals molecule can exist with a long bond.
 However, excited ArH* can form stable Rydberg molecules, also known as excimers.
 These Rydberg molecules can be considered as a protonated argon core, surrounded by an electron in one of many possible higher energy states.